Jollycistaken/Jollybot/README.md

 # This version of the bot is discontinued please look at [the v2 of this bot](https://github.com/Jollycistaken/Jollybot-V2)

+## Please do not use this, it has major security vulns and is old, USE V2

 ## What is this?
 A js discord bot named **Jollybot** that most likely wont have any unique features
 ## How do I host this bot?